f5devcentral/f5-agility-labs-adc/docs/class8/Module2/lab2-3.rst

 Wireshark Instructions for Windows Scaling View
 -----------------------------------------------

-If you don't know how to view the above data using Wireshark,  follow the steps below, either from the Windows-Client or using TCP capture file you may already have lopcal on your system.
+If you don't know how to view the above data using Wireshark, follow the steps below, either from the Windows-Client or using TCP captures you may already have on your local system.
 You can skip to **step 7** if using Wireshark locally with your own TCP capture files.

 1. Open RDP session to the Windows Client.
 An RDP file will save to your browser's download location.